AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2017/2017-02-17-dream-job/dream-job.md

 > Culture trumps everything else, every single time

-After working with some terrible and great companies, I realized that the company culture trumps everything else.
+After working with some terrible and some great companies, I have realized that the company culture trumps everything else.
 After all, I will be spending a giant chunk of my time at the company and no matter how attractive the work is, if I don't like being there, how can I be happy?

 So what does the perfect culture look like?